Start My Answer

 Know your rights when Wakefield and Associates contacts you

-Wakefield and Associates is a well-known debt collection agency that is notorious for trying to take advantage of consumers who may not be fully aware of their legal rights under the Fair Debt Collection Practices Act.
+It is important to understand the fact that you have legal rights under the Fair Debt Collection Practices Act.
 The FDCPA is a federal law passed by Congress in 1977 specifically for the purpose of curbing abusive tactics used by debt collectors.
 The FDCPA features a number of rules and regulations that stipulate what debt collectors can and cannot do when attempting to recover on a debt.
 Some of the restrictions codified in the FDCPA concerning debt collector tactics include:

 • A Wakefield and Associates debt collector is not allowed to call you when you are at work.